justincy/signs-of-the-second-coming/notes.md

 Consider gathering of the wheat as a synonym for gathering of Israel or gathering of the elect.

 Review D&C 87.

+It seems likely that all natural/physical signs occur before and end with the Sign of the Son of Man.